joshuagrisham/samsung-galaxybook-extras/README.md

 - ACPI specification has not been followed 100% in some cases (mismatched method signatures e.g. wrong data types for parameters and return values, missing fields or methods, etc)
 - etc

 And then that I have seen a bit of "flakiness" from the device when these kind of issues happen.
 One of the most noticeable is that the keyboard backlight starts to turn off by itself when such problems occur; this needs to be investigated further.
+One tip that I have found is that booting into Windows and starting/restarting the Samsung services seem to help "reset" some of this behavior (a clue that I still don't quite have some things 100% right!).

 It would be great if we could actually get some help from Samsung regarding this!